U.S. Army Reserve

 X

-America's Army Reserve -- the most capable, combat-ready, and lethal federal reserve force in the history of the Nation
+America's Army Reserve: The most capable, combat-ready, and lethal Federal Reserve force in the history of the Nation

 X